 Photo of Scott Douglas Scott Douglas

-Scott Douglas is a senior policy director in Crowell & Moring’s Government Affairs and Health Care groups.
-His practice focuses on assisting clients with legislative and regulatory issues.
-Scott uses his significant health care public policy experience to assist health care companies, managed care, long-term care, long-term care pharmacy facilities, trade associations, and others with legislation before the U.S. Congress.
+Scott is a senior policy director in Crowell & Moring’s Government Affairs and Health Care groups, where he focuses on assisting clients with legislative and regulatory issues.
+Scott uses his significant health care public policy experience to assist health care companies; managed care, long-term care, and long-term care pharmacy facilities; trade associations; and other organizations with legislation before the U.S. Congress.

 Traci Vitek